Logo

 Alright, copy that.
 So, how can we ‘play’ a course?

-1. Design your course as a game: each lesson is a stage, and graded assessments are their bosses.
+Each lesson is a stage in your course, and graded assessments are their bosses.
 Create obstacles and prizes and define activities to give learners an authentic context.
 Tools such as H5P help you to realise easy interactive paths, as in a game.
 Augmented reality will support this as it grows and becomes more accessible, but for now you can recreate many situations using the camera on your smartphone and learners can do the same.

 Here’s an example: think about a course dedicated to Dante’s The Divine Comedy.
 In a lesson, the instructor explains the steps that Dante does in a particular canto – or segment of poetry.
-After reading the text and watching the teacher’s talking head video, the learner can interact with a simple animated video, choosing how Dante could proceed or interact with the other characters in the story.
+After reading the text and watching the teacher’s talking-head video, the learner can interact with a simple animated video, choosing how Dante could proceed or interact with the other characters in the story.
 In this way, learners play the role of Dante and learn The Divine Comedy by acting in it.
 In a more complex scenario, learners could also choose to play as Virgil.

 • Use interactive videos: put a question at the end of a video and ask students to choose how the story will end.
 You can use tools such as H5P or PlayPosit.
-Taking the machine assembling example, you can easily reproduce a working table where the user can find and select the part to mount.
+Taking the machine-assembling example, you can easily reproduce a working table where the user can find and select the part to mount.

-• Make a TV drama: use your phone and record role play scenarios.
+• Make a TV drama: use your phone and record role-play scenarios.
 Ask the learners to do the same to answer the question, using tools such as Animaker or Powtoon.
 In the example about Dante, you could ask your students to act out simple scenarios playing as Dante, Virgil or other characters from The Divine Comedy.

-• Trivia: engage students with enhanced quizzes, using Kahoot! , Sporcle or simply Google Forms.
+• Trivia: engage students with enhanced quizzes, using Kahoot! , Sporcle or Google Forms.
 During a live video class, it is easy to organise a competition in which learners race one another to get the answers.

 Now is time to embrace being a kid again and start playing…seriously.

-This advice is based upon the research paper “How to play a MOOC: Practices and simulation” in which the authors present the interactive solutions set up at the University of Naples Frederico II and the University of Padua to improve participation and engagement in their Moocs.
+This advice is based on the research paper “How to play a MOOC: Practices and simulation” in which the authors present the interactive solutions set up at the University of Naples Frederico II and the University of Padua to improve participation and engagement in their Moocs.

 Loading...